kch042/StoryCls/README.md

 We batch multiple articles into 1 request (instead of 1 request per article) to
 - reduce the api cost
 - increase the label generation speed
-- prevent rate limit error (openai has a limit on the number of reqeusts per minute)
+- prevent rate limit error (openai has a limit on the number of requests per minute)

 ## Model